 Dietary data are collected using the 24-hour recall method from NHANES participants during an in-person interview (performed in the MEC) [18].
 A subsequent, unannounced 24-hour recall is collected via telephone within 3-10 days following the interview.
 Dietary interview protocols and the administered 24-hr recall were designed to provide detailed dietary data by capturing the foods and beverages consumed by participants within the preceding 24 hours.
 The methodology for the dietary interview component was developed by the USDA’s Food Surveys Research Group and incorporates the USDA’s automated multiple-pass method [18,19].
-Dietary data collected between 1999 and 2002 included only one day of intake from participants whereas data collected between 2003 and 2017 included two days of from each participant.
-Only the first day of dietary data was utilized for the current analysis.
-This minimizes the discrepancy or biases introduced by the different dietary data collection methods used on alternate days and would not compromise the comparability of data across cycles using disparate collection methods.
-The same approach has been described previously in the literature [18].
+Dietary data collected between 1999 and 2002 included only one day of intake from participants whereas data collected between 2003 and 2018 included two days of recalls from each participant.
+To make full use of the available data, we averaged intake values across both days of data collection.
+For subjects missing a second day of recall data, we imputed their intake values from their first 24-hour recall.

-Daily total energy and nutrient intake data were obtained for each participant completing the dietary interview.
+Daily total energy and nutrient intake data were obtained for each participant.
 Total energy and nutrient intake values were estimated from foods noted in the dietary interview while cross-referencing the Food and Nutrient Database for Dietary Studies [20].
-Nutrient intake values were adjusted for energy using the residual method prior to analysis [20].

-Food group data were obtained from the publicly available USDA Food Patterns Equivalents Database (FPED) and MyPyramid Equivalents Database (MPED) [21,22].
+Intake according to food groups data were obtained from the publicly available USDA Food Patterns Equivalents Database (FPED) and MyPyramid Equivalents Database (MPED) [21,22].
 The FPED and MPED use a database of 8,356 commonly consumed food items to compute intake equivalents across 37 food pattern components.
 Considering this classification scheme, a modified, yet similar, food-grouping scheme involving 26 food groups was adopted for this analysis.
 These 26 groups and the way they were collapsed are detailed in Table S1.
-[23]
+Prior to any dietary patterns extraction procedures, food group intake equivalents were divided by a subject’s total caloric intake so that a multivariate density model could be implemented to adjust for total energy intake and minimize the likelihood of confounding by total energy intake in any of the subsequent models fit [23].

-Outcomes: Cancer and Food Security
+Cancer and Food Security Data

 The MCQ provides survey participants with an avenue for self-reporting data on medical conditions.
 A comprehensive subsection of the survey captures history of up to four cancer diagnoses per participant and age at the time of diagnoses for each.
-Data on cancer types were coalesced into a single variable for each participant and new variables for time since each cancer diagnosis were computed as the difference between the age of the participant at the time of survey collection and their reported age at each diagnosis.
+Data on cancer types were coalesced into a single variable for each participant by recording cancer type reported for their first diagnosis and new variables for time since each cancer diagnosis were computed as the difference between the age of the participant at the time of survey collection and their reported age at each diagnosis.
 A final variable was computed as the maximum from the set of these time variables and represented the time (in years) since their first cancer diagnosis.
 Time since diagnosis was subsequently categorized (< 2 years, 2 ≥ and < 6 years, and ≥ 6 years).
 Using these data, participants with a history of a cancer diagnosis were grouped into their primary cancer type.
 That is, the cancer type with the longest associated time since diagnosis.
-Lastly, the 32 cancer types listed in the NHANES MCQ were collapsed into a set of 8 primary cancer groups (Blood, Breast, Gastrointestinal, Genitourinary, Melanoma, Prostate, and Other) [24].
+Lastly, the 32 cancer types listed in the NHANES MCQ were collapsed into a set of 8 primary cancer groups using a slightly modified approach, given the small sample size, proposed by colleagues (Breast, Gastrointestinal, Genitourinary, Gynecological, Male Reproductive, Melanoma, Skin-Unknown, and Other) [24].
+Details relating to this schema may be reviewed in Supplementary Table 2.